petergd/pd-bubble/README.md

 _✓ Get foreground and background colors of the message bubble on type "info"_

-_✓ Get foreground and background colors of the message bubble on type "help"_
+_✓ Get foreground and background colors of the message bubble on type "tag"_

 _✓ Get foreground and background colors of the message bubble on type "success"_